Categories

 Trophy Hunting Grey Duiker

-Trophy Duiker evaluation can be difficult when hunting a duiker, as only fleeting glances will be offered.
+Trophy evaluation of grey duiker can be difficult when hunting a duiker, as only fleeting glances will be offered.
 Grey duikers are characterized by their short horns, which is a key feature for hunters to recognize.

 Duiker hunting can be challenging; this mini-antelope has remarkably refined senses, small size, camouflaged coloring, and a habit of staying in or close to the long grass and thick brush.